scottzach1/Project-Beans/project_requirement/project-requirement.md

 The purpose of the project is to contribute to the existing body of knowledge about rocketry.
-To make the project usable by members of the wider rocketry community should they choose to contribute to the project, the project needs to have the following:
+To make the project usable by members of the wider rocketry community the project requires:

 - Documentation in the form of manuals
-- Extensive software documentation through commenting
+- Readable code
-- Open source and freely available
+- Open source software available to the public.

 ### 3.4 Performance requirements